 - Throughout the Mega Man series are enemies who will jump out of Bottomless Pits, stall, and fall back in.
 If you are moving at top speed you will jump into one and recoil into the pit.
 Go play Mega Man 10 and start Commando Man's stage.
 They're all over the place.

-- This perfectly describes the behaviour of Banjo-Kazooie's 'Big Cluckers', birds which pop out of holes in the wall to hit you with their peckers and knock you off ledges in the final level.
+- This perfectly describes the behaviour of Banjo-Kazooie's 'Big Cluckers', birds which pop out of holes in the wall to knock you off ledges in the final level.
 The designers even included a progressively more difficult gauntlet of ledges guarded by these.
 Earlier levels have eels (and in one level, skeletal eels) popping out of grates, but not with the same frustrating skill level as those cluckers.